Introduction:-

 1- The Limitations of the Current Detection Paradigm:

 To understand AI’s potential, we must first acknowledge the gaps in our current systems.
 Traditional screening methods like mammograms, colonoscopies, and PSA tests are invaluable but have critical limitations.
 They are often interval-based (annual or biennial), allowing cancers to develop between screenings.
 They can produce (false positives), leading to unnecessary anxiety and invasive procedures, or (false negatives), providing dangerous reassurance.
-Most critically, they typically identify cancer only once it has formed a detectable mass or caused biochemical changes which in biological terms, is already quite late in the disease’s evolution.
-The goal has always been to shift left on the timeline, to find the disease in its microscopic or even pre-malignant state.
 This is precisely where AI excels.
+As we explore innovative solutions, concerns about GMOs in agriculture (highlight the importance of understanding unintended consequences in our approach to health and food systems).

 2- How AI Sees the Invisible: New Signals in Old Data: